Smash powers and traces on parametrized spectra: An application of rigidity: Structures on the homotopy bicategory

 \begin{lem} The lists

-are coherently right-deformable. \end{lem}
+are coherently right-deformable (\cref{coherently_right_deformable}). \end{lem}

 \begin{proof} At each stage, we use the tuples of level $h$-fibrant spectra as our \fibrant objects.
-In the multi-span \eqref{eq:odot} that defines $\odot$, the projection map $\pi$ is a Hurewicz fibration.
-It follows that in the action of this span the final pushforward also preserves level $h$-fibrancy.
-Therefore our subcategories of \fibrant objects are preserved by each instance of $\odot$. \end{proof}
+As we observed in the proof of \cref{odot_deformable}, each of the above instances of $\odot$ preserves level $h$-fibrancy, so our subcategories of \fibrant objects are preserved by each of the functors in the list. \end{proof}

 \begin{cor} The point-set associator isomorphism induces a canonical associator on the homotopy category

 \end{cor}